Jin407/Baccarat/README.md

    java Baccarat
    ```

 3. **Enjoy the Game**: Once the game is running, you can start playing Baccarat using the GUI interface.
+Key in your username and the amount of chips you wish to have in the Game login.
+Thereafter, you can start placing bets.

 ### Contributing